SpareCores/resource-tracker/README.md

 related init parameters, just like controlling the sampling interval, or how to start (e.g. spawn or fork) the subprocesses of the trackers.

-For even more control, you can use the underlying `PidTracker` and `SystemTracker` classes directly, which are not starting and handling new processes, but simply log resource usage to the standard output or a file.
+For even more control, you can use the underlying `ProcessTracker` and `SystemTracker` classes directly, which are not starting and handling new processes, but simply log resource usage to the standard output or a file.
 For example, to track only the system-wide resource usage, you can use